hpaluch/opensuse-autoinst/README.md

-Optional: in `virt-manager` I prefer to set `View`-> `Scale display` -> `Always` to stand ridiculously high resolution set by KMS while installing openSUSE (thoretically you cand override it by appending `video=Virtual-1:1024x768` to `Boot Options:` but I'm to lazy :-)
+Optional: in `virt-manager` I prefer to set `View`-> `Scale display` -> `Always` to stand ridiculously high resolution set by KMS while installing openSUSE (theoretically you can override it by appending `video=Virtual-1:1024x768` to `Boot Options:` but I'm to lazy :-)